LREN-CHUV/mip-microservices-infrastructure/docs/installation/mip-local.md

 ## Requirements

-- Matlab (2016b) is required by the Data Factory.
+- Matlab (2016b), together with the [MATLAB Engine API for Python](https://mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html), is required by the Data Factory.
 The configuration script will ask for the installation path.

 - The MIP requires using a machine with Ubuntu 16.04 or Redhat 7.2+/Centos.
    The machine can be physical, a VM in a cloud or a VirtualBox on your desktop, although in some setups, particularly with VirtualBox, you can experience difficulties related to networking.

+- Make sure the following commands are installed:
+  - `git-crypt`

 - As Ansible requires Python 2, please install it on the target machines if needed and ensure that `/usr/bin/python` points to it.
 You might want to run the following command: `apt install python2.7 && ln -s /usr/bin/python2.7 /usr/bin/python`.
 Also, if you deploy on a remote machine, ensure that you've installed the `jmespath` library on your machine (see common/scripts/requirements.txt).